-The application period is twice a year (spring and fall), and the ADN Transition program consists of four terms, completed consecutively through the calendar year.
+The application periods are twice per year (spring and fall), and the ADN Transition program consists of four terms, completed consecutively through the calendar year.
 Each acceptance period is cohort-based, therefore classes must be taken through the program in its entirety.

 - You must check current eligibility information and submit your complete application packet with all required documentation.

 - All course grades must be a "C" or greater to be accepted as prerequisites for the program.